Pavich7/nbgears2024-rr/README.md

-## KMUTNB GEARS 22999 RoadRunner
+## KMUTNB GEARS 22999 TeamCode
 ### 2024-2025 FTC INTO THE DEEP
-This only contains org.firstinspires.ftc.teamcode
+⚠️ This only contains `org.firstinspires.ftc.teamcode` \
+We are using RoadRunner as the base of our project.
+You can download it [here](https://github.com/acmerobotics/road-runner-quickstart)! \
+Also, click [here](https://rr.brott.dev/docs/v1-0/tuning/) for the RoadRunner Documentation.